amazingBastard/credit-card-form/README.md

 Since this example is client heavy, a lot of the code can be found on the client, specifically in the card_form file.

-The server usually handles things related to the database, such as publications: **/server/publications/cards.js**
+The server usually handles things related to the database, such as publications: **/server/publications/cards.js** and **/server/methods/cards.js**

-Here I'm just publishing the Cards collection for the current user.
+In publications I'm just publishing the Cards collection for the current user.
 This allows me to manage what gets sent to the client.
 Since we don't need everyone's cards pushed to the client, we're only publishing the current users cards.
 This makes the app faster in the long run once our database grows.

+The server method is also pretty straight forwards. insertCard just checks if user is logged in and if a value was entered.
+Then it inserts the new card into the collection.

 ### Tests